 Senate Bill 775 passed the senate and the assembly this month, on September 10, 2021.
 It has been passed off to Governor Newsom for final signature.
 If signed, this bill will help reduce the sentence of those convicted of attempted murder and manslaughter, if they meet the SB 775 criteria.

-Most notably, SB 775 is retroactive, meaning, you can apply this new law to your case, despite your case being final.
+SB 775 is retroactive, meaning, a petitioner can apply this new law to a case, despite it being final.
 Previously, SB 1437 changed the felony murder rule.
-Under SB 1437, those convicted under the natural and probable consequences doctrine were able to petition the court to re-examine their case.
+Under SB 1437, those convicted per “the natural and probable consequences doctrine” were able to petition the court to re-examine their case.
 More specifically, per SB 1437, if an accused did not: (1) act with reckless indifference to human life, or (2) was not a major participant to homicide, they were able to petition for re-sentencing.
-Attorney Matthew Barhoma, founder of Barhoma Law, P.C. was successful multiple times under this law, giving back his clients a second chance at life.

 Ways to Win under SB 775 and How a Renowned Criminal Appeals Team can Help

-If you feel you may have case that meets the criteria of SB 775, contact us today to consult.
+If you feel you may have case that meets the criteria of SB 775, you should consult with an attorney.
 You can contact one of our Los Angeles Criminal Appeals attorneys by calling 213-800-7664 or by submitting a contact form here.